 Trial begins for man charged with attempting to assassinate Trump

-FORT PIERCE, Fla. — Ryan Routh goes on trial here Monday for attempting to assassinate Donald Trump last year when he was running for president.
+FORT PIERCE, Fla. — Ryan Routh went on trial Monday for attempting to assassinate Donald Trump during his presidential campaign last year.

 Routh, 59, has been in custody since September of last year.
 A Secret Service agent, who was part of Trump's security detail, says he saw a gun barrel poking from the tree line a few holes ahead of where the then-Republican presidential candidate was golfing at his West Palm Beach club.
 The agent said he fired at the person holding the gun.
 A man later identified as Routh fled the scene and was arrested a short time later driving north on Interstate 95.